 If you qualify for an exemption from the FIF rules, enter the gross amount of cash distributions received or vested (i.e. the amounts distributed by the Centro MCS Syndicate before deduction of any taxes) as per your Annual Taxation Statement for the period in Box 17B.
-This amount will include the "other taxable components not paid in cash" or "income not paid in cash" for Centro MCS 5, 12 Unit Trust, 17 Unit Trust, 19 Unit Trust, 25 and 34 investors, being amounts applied to debt on the investors' behalf.
+This amount will include any "income not paid in cash" for Centro MCS 9 Unit Trust, Centro MCS 14 Unit Trust, Centro MCS 15 Unit Trust, Centro MCS 37 Trust and Woodlands Village, being amounts applied to debt.

-If you do not qualify for exemption, and you are applying the FDR method, enter the amount calculated at Step 5 in Box 17B ("total overseas income").
+If you do not qualify for an exemption, and you are applying the FDR method, enter the amount calculated at Step 5 in Box 17B ("total overseas income").